Fan Rong

-Fan Rong (樊荣; born October 01, 1993) is a Chinese mixed martial artist who competes in the Middleweight division of ONE Championship.
-Rong has previously competed for Glory of Heroes and Wu Lin Feng.
+Fan Rong (樊荣; born October 1, 1993) is a Chinese mixed martial artist who competes in the Middleweight division.
+Rong has previously competed for ONE Championship, Glory of Heroes and Wu Lin Feng.

 Background

-WMMAA Champion Fan Rong‘s first exposure to the martial arts was in 2009, after he moved to Haerbin to attend university.
+WMMAA Champion Fan Rong's first exposure to the martial arts was in 2009, after he moved to Haerbin to attend university.
 A friend had invited him to tag along to Longyun MMA, and introduced him to his current coach, Jiang Long Yun.

 Mixed martial arts career

 Early career

 Although he fell short in his pro debut, Fan bounced back to go on a tear through the Chinese scene, finishing all but one opponent in an 11-bout win streak to earn a spot on the ONE Championship roster.

 ONE Championship

-Rong made his ONE debut at ONE Championship: Hero's Ascent on January 25, 2019 against Reinier de Ridder, in a fight which he lost by a first round submission.
+Rong made his ONE debut at ONE Championship: Hero's Ascent on January 25, 2019, against Reinier de Ridder, in a fight which he lost by a first round submission.

-Rong faced Sherif Mohamed on June 15, 2019 at ONE Championship: Legendary Quest.
+Rong faced Sherif Mohamed on June 15, 2019, at ONE Championship: Legendary Quest.
 He won the bout via technical knockout in the second round.

 Rong was announced for ONE Championship: Inside the Matrix 3, where he faced Yuri Simões on November 13, 2020.
 Rong won the bout by unanimous decision.

 Rong faced Vitaly Bigdash at ONE: Winter Warriors II on December 17, 2021.
 He lost via guillotine choke in the third round.

 Rong was scheduled to face Aung La Nsang on January 14, 2023, at ONE on Prime Video 6.
 However, Fan withdrawn from the bout after having tested positive for COVID-19 and was replaced by Gilberto Galvão at a catchweight of 215 pounds.
 The pair was rescheduled for May 5, 2023, at ONE Fight Night 10.
+Rong lost the fight via a guillotine choke submission in the second round.

+Rong faced Shamil Erdogan at ONE Friday Fights 22 on June 23, 2023, losing the bout at the start of the second after being unable to continue due to a body kick.